hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 Oriental scholars have advanced vague and uncer- tain conjectures about the age and character of the Vedas.
-Prof. Max MuUer has divided the Vedic liter- ature into four arbitrary periods, the Chhandas, Mantra, Brahmana and Sutra and by assigning two hundred years for each period he arrives at about 1200 B.C.
+Prof. Max Muller has divided the Vedic liter- ature into four arbitrary periods, the Chhandas, Mantra, Brahmana and Sutra and by assigning two hundred years for each period he arrives at about 1200 B.C.